greenelab/manubot-gpt-manuscript/manuscript.md

 As shown in Figure {@fig:ai_revision}b, each API request comprises a prompt (the instructions given to the model) and the paragraph to be revised.
-The prompt uses the manuscript title and keywords, so both must be accurate to obtain the best revision outcomes.
+Unless the user specifies a custom prompt, the tool will use a section-specific prompt generator that incorporates the manuscript title and keywords, so both must be accurate to obtain the best revision outcomes.
 The other key component to process a paragraph is its section.
 For instance, the abstract is a set of sentences with no citations, whereas a paragraph from the Introduction section has several references to other scientific papers.
 A paragraph in the Results section has fewer citations but many references to figures or tables, and must provide enough details about the experiments to understand and interpret the outcomes.